opensvc/docs.opensvc.com/source/agent.man.nodemgr.rst

 	              scan the scsi hosts in search of new disks

 	              --hba=HBA
 	                     specify   a   hba   to   scan  for  new  block  devices.
 Example:
 	                     5001438002432430 or iqn.1993-08.org.debian:01:659b4bbd68bd

 	              --target=TARGET
 	                     specify  a  target  to  scan  for  new  block  devices.
 Example:
 	                     5000097358185088 or iqn.clementine.tgt1

 	              --lun=LUN
 	                     specify a logical unit number to scan for new block devices.
 Exam‐
 	                     ple: 1

 	              --color=COLOR
-	                     colorize  output.  possible  values  are : auto=guess based on tty presence, always|yes=always colorize, never|no=never colorize

-	              --cron cron mode

-	              --debug
-	                     debug mode

-	              --format=FORMAT
-	                     specify a data formatter for output of the print*  and  collector* commands. possible values are json, csv or table.

-	              -h, --help
-	                     show this help message and exit

-	       nodemgr schedule reboot

-	              mark  the  node for reboot at the next allowed period. the allowed period is defined by a "reboot" section in node.conf.

-	              --color=COLOR
 	                     colorize output. possible values are :  auto=guess  based  on  tty